ThomasForselius/project-1/README.md

     The reason I chose black text color for these is because of the white background for the main information, so the black makes for great contrast

   * Other color features:
+    - Mobile device responsive drop down menu has a blurred black background.
+    The reason for this is mostly to 'spice' up the design in a very simple yet intresting way, in contrast to most other mobile menus which are a plain color with no transparency.

+    _It's a rich feature with a low price tag_
     - Fading in dark background on the call to action button on the first page.
     The first reason for this is to make a simple but intresting design feature to keep the user intrested and get a slightly 'alive' feel of the page.
     The second reason is that I wanted to try something new that I haven't tried, and I fel that this effect would suit the page perfectly due to it's clean nature